How Australian investors can also access alternative assets

-Where’s an investment opportunity?
+Where’s a potential investment opportunity?
 The award-winning New Energy Solar fund, for example, allows Australian retail investors to invest in a fund with a portfolio of solar plants in four locations across the US.

 Innovations such as cloud software, smartphones and artificial intelligence continue to challenge existing industries, forcing them to evolve, presenting opportunities for investors to access new markets.

-Where’s an investment opportunity?
+Where’s a potential investment opportunity?
 The Global Disruption Fund, for example, allows Australian retail investors to invest in companies and a selection of smaller innovators that have a proven ability to disrupt, existing industries and markets.

 Overseas residential real estate

 While the Australian residential property market may not be the most stable option in 2017, it’s still possible to find viable investment opportunities in overseas residential property markets.

 Where’s a potential investment opportunity?
 The US Masters Residential Property Fund, for example, is the largest Australian-listed property trust providing retail investors exposure to US residential property.
 The fund invests in freestanding and multi-tenant US residential property in the New York metropolitan area and achieves returns through rental return and capital growth.